-One must bear in mind, finally, that the activities as supreme interpreter carried out by the Constitutional Courts must be guided by the self-restraint principle.
-This principle has to take into account the particular position of the Court in the institutional structure of the Constitutional State, that is to say a true commissioner of the pouvoir constituant: it is an organ that controls the democratically elected Legislature; all public authorities are bound by its decisions and its activity may never be controlled by any other State organ or power, political or jurisdictional.
+One must bear in mind, finally, that the activities as supreme interpreter carried out by the Constitutional Courts must be guided by the principle of self-restraint.
+This principle has to take into account the particular position of the Court in the institutional structure of the Constitutional State, that is to say a true commissioner of the constituent power: it is an organ that controls the democratically elected legislature; all public authorities are bound by its decisions and its activity may never be reviewed by any other State organ or power, political or judicial.